Top 10 Most Valued Startups in India in 2021

 Freshworks, valued to above $3.5 billion

-Freshworks‘ co-founders are Girish Mathrubootham and Shan Krishnasamy.
-Girish has an M.Tech from IIT Kanpur and B.Tech from IIT Kharagpur.
-He began his career in October 2000 as a research scientist in aerospace systems at the NASA/Ames Research Center in the USA.
-After spending time in Paris, he moved back to India to join the software industry and started a technology consulting company, which was sold to India’s largest telecom service provider Airtel.
 Then, he went to work for Cisco Systems, where he helped to build its partnership program in India.
 He joined Cisco in December 2004 and is the former vice president of business development for India.
 He is now the CEO of Freshworks.
-He is also a member of the board of NASSCOM, CII, and BIMA.
+Also, he is also a member of the board of NASSCOM, CII, and BIMA.

 Now, why is this interesting?
 Freshworks is based in San Bruno, CA. You guessed it, San Francisco.
 Is the city of San Francisco the new Silicon Valley?
 If you have ever used Freshworks, you would know that they have been gaining momentum quickly.
 You can’t say they have not done anything right, they are making headway for some pretty stiff competition.
 They just spent a quarter of a billion dollars to acquire Invoicera, the U.S.-based invoicing company.
 In addition, the startup has received $85 million which made its valuation above $3.5 billion.